 The Foundation's secondary strategic mission is to identify and support research in the area for the prevention, treatment and cure of kidney and kidney related diseases.
 The Foundation signed a memorandum of understanding in November 2007 with The National University of Singapore ("NUS") to collaborate in the area of research for the prevention, treatment and cure of kidney and kidney related diseases.
 To achieve this, a Research Fund is set up to solicit donations to support and fund research for the prevention, treatment and cure of kidney and kidney related diseases.
 In July 2011, the Foundation continued the collaboration with NUS with the signing of a 5-year gift agreement at an annual minimum pledge of \$350,000.
-An amount of \$450,000 was given in the current financial year, based on approval obtained from the last Annual General Meeting held on 26 June 2014.
+During the year, the Foundation approved the funding of \$1,200,000 for another 3 years to continue the Foundation's collaboration with NUS.
+The 3-year gift agreement is expected to be signed in July 2016.